 - Contains security configuration about users and roles.

-- Contains configuration for the Nexus Staging Plugin in Nexus Professional.
+- Contains configuration for the Nexus Staging Plugin in Nexus Repository Manager Pro.

 The files and folders contained in this directory are:

 This file contains configuration variables which control the behavior of the repository manager

 and the Jetty servlet container.
 If you are customizing the port and host that the repository manager listens to,

 application-hostproperties defined in this file.
 If you want to customize the location of the

 sonatype-workdirectory, you modify the value of the